Interceptor (game show): Format

-Each episode of the series was based, like Treasure Hunt in a region of the UK and began from a local tourist attraction.
+Each episode of the series was based, like Treasure Hunt, in a region of the UK and began from a local tourist attraction.
 The host, Annabel Croft, would introduce the episode's two contestants, one woman (the yellow contestant) and one man (the blue contestant).
 Each contestant would be given a locked backpack - one would contain £1,000 in cash, the other containing nothing but weights.
 Both backpacks had five large infrared receptors on the back.
 The contestants would be blindfolded and taken by helicopter to locations in the area.
 The challenge was for both contestants, under radio guidance from Croft, to obtain the key to their opposite number's backpack - usually, some distance away from their start point - and meet up, all within a 40-minute time limit.

 The task was simple enough, except for some obstructions placed in their way.
-Principal among these was the titular Interceptor, a tall man dressed in black, armed with an infra-red projector mounted on his left forearm (the technology for which was procured from the British Army), and possessed of an intimidating fish-eagle screech and a catchphrase, "I LIKE IT!" whenever he spotted a contestant from his helicopter or if he won at the end of an episode.
+Principal among these was the titular Interceptor, a tall man dressed in black, armed with an infrared projector mounted on his left forearm (the technology for which was procured from the British Army), and possessed of an intimidating fish-eagle screech and a catchphrase, "I LIKE IT!" whenever he spotted a contestant from his helicopter or if he won at the end of an episode.
 His role was to pursue the contestants and - to the accompaniment of post-production sound effects - 'zap' the receptors on their backpacks, causing the locks to jam.
 Thus, if the contestant carrying the money is 'zapped', neither contestant wins.
 (Although not declared in the programme, the Interceptor was only allowed a maximum of 20 "zaps" per show, and had a digital readout on his laser projector which informed him of how many shots he had left).